Corbeil-Essonnes: History

 Representatives of the king of France signed two treaties of Corbeil in the town, the Treaty of Corbeil (1258) between France and Aragon and the Treaty of Corbeil (1326) between France and Scotland.

 Corbeil was besieged by the Duke of Burgundy in 1418.
 The Protestants of France attacked it in 1562 amidst the religious war called the First Civil War.
 In 1590 General Alessandro Farnese, who had come to the assistance of the Catholics in France, fought at Corbeil.

-The composer Camille Saint-Saëns lived in Corbeil for some years of his youth.
+The composer Camille Saint-Saëns lived in Corbeil for some years of his youth in the 1830s.
+The Hôtel de Ville was completed in 1906.

 The commune of Corbeil-Essonnes was created on 10 August 1951 by the merger of the commune of Corbeil with the commune of Essonnes.
-The commune town hall (mairie) is located in Corbeil.

 Inhabitants of Corbeil-Essonnes are known as Corbeil-Essonnois.

+In September 2025, Bruno Piriou, mayor of the commune, distributed 1000 Palestinian flags, as part of a "general mobilization".

 Population

 The population data given in the table and graph below for 1946 and earlier refer to the former commune of Corbeil.